- 7 Fun Things To Do in Lake Charles Louisiana

 It’s no surprise that Lake Charles has amazing food like the rest of Louisiana.
 But that’s not all.
 Here are seven fun things to do in Lake Charles Louisiana.

-Besides the food, I didn’t know too much about Lake Charles before my trip.
+Besides the food, I didn’t know too much about Lake Charles LA before my trip and wondered how it would be different from New Orleans food.
 Daryl, the musician in my life, quickly pointed out that The Band famously sang about Lake Charles in “Up on Cripple Creek”.
 But beyond the food and the song, what makes this city in Southwest Louisiana special?
 That’s what I wanted to find out.
-I quickly learned that there are lots of fun things to do in Lake Charles.
+I quickly learned that there are lots of fun things to do in Lake Charles LA.

-The Southwest Louisiana Boudin Trail is the most unique thing to do in and around Lake Charles, especially if you love Cajun food.
+The Southwest Louisiana Boudin Trail is a unique thing to do in Lake Charles and the surrounding area, especially if you love Cajun food and want to eat some of the best food in Lake Charles.
 The trail spans many miles as it twists its way through Lake Charles and the surrounding towns.
 The 27 stops on the Boudin Trail are far from tourist spots.
-Instead, they are local restaurants, butchers and even truck stops, each serving its unique take on boudin.
+Instead, they are local Lake Charles restaurants, butchers and even truck stops, each stop serving its unique take on boudin.

 Although boudin is typically made with pork, rice, green peppers and seasonings, every spot on the Boudin Trail makes boudin differently.
 Some add liver.
 Some stuff the casings with other proteins like alligator and shrimp.
 Some smoke the boudin, while others fry the boudin into crispy fried balls.
 In an ideal world, there would be time to hit all 27 stops to sample every type of boudin.
 On this trip, though, I only had time for two stops.